octobercms/docs/3.x/extend/database/mutators.md

 }
 ```

 The mutator will receive the value that is being set on the attribute, allowing you to manipulate the value and set the manipulated value on the model's internal `$attributes` property.
-For example, if we attempt to set the `first_name` attribute to `Sally`:
+For example, if we attempt to set the `first_name` attribute to `Sally`.

 ```php
 $user = User::find(1);